dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part8_Market/index.md

 Arrow Catching Shield – This shield grants a bonus to AC and has the ability to draw incoming ranged attacks away from nearby allies.

-Living Armor – A sinister black ring mail held together with sinew, which grants resistance to poison, psychic, and necrotic damage.
+Living Armor – A sinister black set of ring mail held together with sinew, which grants resistance to poison, psychic, and necrotic damage.
 However, it binds to the wearer, making it nearly impossible to remove.

 Animated Shield – A magical shield that, when commanded, hovers around the user and provides its protective benefits without needing to be held.